Marcello-Sega/pytim/docs/source/guessing_radii.rst

 -------

 **The problem**
-	Configuration file formats such as the gromos one do not bear *atomtype* nor *atomic radius* information, and *atomic radii* are needed to run an ITIM/GITIM analysis.
+	Configuration file formats such as the gromos one do not bear *atomtype* nor *atomic radius* information.
+	If the atom names in the configuration file start with one of the letters `['C', 'F', 'H', 'O', 'N', 'P', 'S']`, Pytim chooses the corresponding radius using the MDAnalysis values, and their average otherwise.
+This is usually a good enough compromise, but it is possible to have full control over this.
+Let's start with a "problematic" configuration file:

 	>>> import MDAnalysis as mda
 	>>> import pytim
 	>>> from pytim.datafiles import *
 	>>> u = mda.Universe(METHANOL_GRO)

+	Since no information is carried by the file format on the radii, we have

+        >>> print u.residues[0].atoms.radii
+        [None None None]

-	the atom types will be assigned by MDAnalysis to be the first letter in the atom name:
+	the atom types will assigned by MDAnalysis are the first letter in the atom name:

 	>>> print u.residues[0].atoms.types
 	['M' 'O' 'H']
-	>>> print u.residues[0].atoms.names
-	['Me1' 'O2' 'H3']

-	As no information on the atom radii is carried by the gromos format, of course we have

-	>>> print u.residues[0].atoms.radii
-	[None None None]
+	By initializing the interface, Pytim will associate standard radii to the matching types, and an average radius to the non-matching ones.
+If this is not the wanted behavior, one has usually the following two options:

 **Case 1**
 	We know exactly what the atomic radii should be.